 Why does used car financing have higher rates?

-You might have noticed that used car loans tend to have higher interest rates that new car loans.
+You might have noticed that used car loans tend to have higher interest rates than new car loans.
 This is because car manufacturers offer a lot of financial incentives to buy, lease, or finance their new cars, including by offering lower interest rates or even deferring any interest payments for the first X months of the loan.
 They do not offer these incentives on used cars, however, which does cause interest rates for second hand vehicles to be higher.

 In addition, used car financing tends to be riskier for banks and car loan companies.
 Pre-owned vehicles are more likely to break down to the point that it is written off.
 If this happens before the loan is paid off, that affects how the rest of the loan remaining is paid off.
 Used vehicles are also more likely to be bought by people who don’t have as much money, have a bad credit rating, or have no credit at all.
 Both of these uncertainties are why financing institutions issue higher interest rates for used car loans to mitigate the greater risk.